hoceyn/me/structure/database/core.md

-Database Core

-Core Principle

-Database design must prioritize correctness, performance, clarity, and long-term maintainability.

-Both relational and non-relational databases are acceptable when they fit the data model and performance requirements.

-The database choice must follow the access pattern, not personal preference.

-Performance Priority

-Database structure must be designed around real read/write patterns.

-Important reads must be fast.

-If normalized relational design creates slow critical reads, do not corrupt the source model.

-Use a performance layer instead:

-* read models
-* shortcut tables
-* denormalized tables
-* materialized views
-* cache tables
-* indexes
-* search indexes
-* document projections
-* analytical databases

-Relational Database

-Use relational databases when the system needs:

-* strong consistency
-* clear relationships
-* transactions
-* financial records
-* orders
-* invoices
-* users
-* permissions
-* structured reporting

-Tables must have clear responsibility.

-Relationships must be explicit.

-Naming must describe the business concept, not the technical shortcut.

-Non-relational Database

-Use non-relational databases when the system needs:

-* flexible documents
-* metadata-heavy records
-* high-volume event data
-* logs
-* analytics
-* user behavior tracking
-* semi-structured business data
-* fast document-style access

-Document structure must still be intentional.

-Non-relational does not mean unstructured.

-Naming

-All database names must be readable, explicit, and related to their real concept.
+# Database Core

+## Philosophy

+The database is the foundation of the system.

+Every design decision must prioritize:

+1. Data correctness
+2. Performance
+3. Long-term maintainability
+4. Readability
+5. Scalability

+The database technology must be selected based on the nature of the problem, not personal preference.

+---

+# Database Selection

+Both relational and non-relational databases are valid.

+Choose the database according to the access pattern, consistency requirements, scalability requirements, and business needs.

+Never force every problem into a single database technology.

+Multiple database engines may coexist in one system if they provide a better overall architecture.

+---

+# Relational Databases

+Prefer relational databases when the domain requires:

+- transactions
+- financial operations
+- relationships
+- referential integrity
+- reporting
+- consistency
+- business rules

+The schema should accurately model the business domain.

+---

+# Non-relational Databases

+Prefer document databases when the domain contains:

+- flexible metadata
+- dynamic structures
+- documents
+- logs
+- analytics
+- event storage
+- user-generated schemas

+Document databases must remain intentionally structured.

+Flexible does not mean uncontrolled.

+---

+# Performance

+Performance is a first-class design goal.

+Critical read operations should always remain fast.

+Do not destroy a correct relational model simply to optimize reads.

+Instead, introduce dedicated optimization layers.

+Allowed optimization techniques include:

+- read models
+- shortcut tables
+- cache tables
+- denormalized projections
+- materialized views
+- search indexes
+- analytical databases
+- dedicated read databases

+The source model must remain logically correct.

+Optimization exists beside the source model, never instead of it.

+---

+# Naming

+Naming must always describe the business concept.

+Names must be explicit, readable, and predictable.

 This applies to:

-* databases
+- databases
+- schemas
-* tables
+- tables
-* collections
+- collections
-* columns
+- columns
-* indexes
+- indexes
+- constraints
-* foreign keys
+- foreign keys
-* pivot tables
-* JSON keys
+- JSON properties
-* enum values

-Avoid vague names:
+Avoid meaningless names such as:

-* data
+- data
-* item
+- item
-* value
+- value
-* temp
+- temp
-* misc
+- misc
-* info
+- info
-* type
-* status without context

-Boolean and Status Fields
+- obj

+---

+# State Fields

-Boolean fields and status-like fields should start with _.
+Boolean fields and state-related fields should begin with an underscore.

 Examples:

-* _active
-* _verified
-* _paid
-* _published
-* _deleted
-* _status
-* _payment_status
-* _delivery_status
-* _sync_status

-This convention makes state fields visually recognizable.

-Date and Time

-Date-time fields must use datetime type unless there is a clear technical reason to use another type.

-Preferred names:

-* created_at
-* updated_at
-* deleted_at
-* started_at
-* finished_at
-* expires_at
-* paid_at
-* published_at

-Use date-only fields only when time is meaningless.

-Indexing

-Indexes must be designed intentionally based on query patterns.

-Critical filters, joins, sorting fields, and lookup fields should be indexed.

-Do not add indexes blindly.

-Every important query should have an explainable indexing strategy.

-Data Duplication

-Data duplication is allowed when it improves performance or protects critical reads.

-Duplication must be intentional and documented.

-Duplicated data must have a clear source of truth.

-Source of Truth

-Every important data field must have one clear source of truth.

-Derived data, cached data, and projected data must not replace the source model.

-They exist only to improve access speed or reporting.

-Query Safety

-Avoid queries that can damage production performance.

-Risky patterns:

-* unbounded queries
-* missing pagination
-* large joins without indexes
-* filtering on non-indexed high-volume fields
-* sorting large datasets without strategy
-* loading unnecessary columns
-* repeated queries inside loops

-Data Growth

-Database design must consider future growth.

-Large tables, logs, events, orders, messages, analytics, and tracking records must have a growth strategy.

-Allowed strategies:

-* partitioning
-* archiving
-* sharding when justified
-* separate storage
-* cold storage
-* summary tables
-* retention policies

-Decision Rule

-When choosing a database structure:
+_active
+_enabled
+_verified
+_deleted
+_locked
+_paid
+_visible
+_status
+_payment_status
+_delivery_status
+_sync_status

+State fields should be immediately recognizable.

+---

+# Date & Time

+All date-time values should use the DATETIME type unless another type has a clear technical advantage.

+Preferred field names:

+created_at
+updated_at
+deleted_at
+published_at
+expires_at
+started_at
+finished_at
+paid_at

+Store date-only values only when time has no business meaning.

+---

+# Index Strategy

+Indexes must be intentional.

+Create indexes based on actual query patterns.

+Indexes should support:

+- filtering
+- sorting
+- joins
+- unique lookups
+- high-frequency queries

+Avoid unnecessary indexes.

+Every index should have a reason.

+---

+# Data Duplication

+Intentional duplication is acceptable when it significantly improves performance.

+Duplicated data must:

+- have one source of truth
+- be synchronized
+- be documented

+Never duplicate data without a defined synchronization strategy.

+---

+# Growth Strategy

+The database must be designed with future growth in mind.

+Large datasets should have a clear scaling strategy.

+Possible approaches include:

+- partitioning
+- archiving
+- dedicated storage
+- read replicas
+- sharding (when justified)
+- retention policies
+- summary tables

+---

+# Query Design

+Queries should minimize unnecessary work.

+Avoid:

+- SELECT *
+- unnecessary joins
+- N+1 queries
+- full table scans on high-volume tables
+- sorting without indexes
+- filtering on non-indexed fields
+- loading unused columns

+Every expensive query should have a measurable justification.

+---

+# Decision Rule

+When multiple database designs are technically valid:

 1. Preserve data correctness.
-2. Optimize critical reads and writes.
-3. Keep naming explicit and concept-based.
-4. Choose relational or non-relational based on access pattern.
+2. Preserve business meaning.
+3. Prefer the design with better long-term performance.
-5. Use performance layers instead of corrupting the source model.
+4. Optimize using dedicated performance layers instead of weakening the source model.
+5. Keep naming explicit and business-oriented.
-6. Make state fields visually recognizable with _.
+6. Make state fields immediately recognizable using the underscore convention.
-7. Keep every derived structure tied to a clear source of truth.
+7. Design for future growth from the beginning.